sgoel97/blog/content/blog/san-francisco/index.md

 ---
-title: Samarth's San Fransisco Guide
+title: Samarth's Guide to San Fransisco
 date: "2022-11-24"
-description: My reccomendations for what to do in San Fransisco.
+description: My recommendations on how to make the most of a visit to SF.
 ---

-[Rough Draft]
+[In Progress]

 Welcome to Samarth's guide on what to do, places to see, and good restaurants to eat while in or near San Fransisco!

 San Francisco is one of my all-time favorite cities.
-When I first moved to the area, I saw it as a fun place to visit, but it wasn't until I ventured beyond downtown and started exploring the west side of the city that I truly fell in love with it.
+When I first moved to the area, I saw it as a decent place to spend a weekend, but it wasn't until I ventured beyond downtown and started exploring the west side of the city that I truly fell in love with it.
 In my opinion, San Francisco excels in two areas: food and nature.
 If you're a fan of these two things like I am, then you're sure to fall in love with this city too.

 One of the things I love most about San Francisco is the variety of memorable places to visit.
 Whether you're a newcomer to the area or a seasoned veteran, there's always something new and exciting to discover.
 Below are a few of my top recommendations for anyone looking to explore the city.